lindig/lipsum/README.md

 in filters to extend it.
 This also makes its installation depend on various filters that are part of its distribution that are written in various languages.
-While this is usually not a problem if you develop code mostly for yourself, it makes adds one more dependency if you want to release code as open source.
+While this is usually not a problem if you develop code mostly for yourself, it adds one more dependency if you want to release code as open source.

 Lipsum is less ambitious: it is just one binary and almost all it does is